 The program stresses flexibility of approach by integrating introductory work with specialization.
-We are committed to excellence in four interrelated areas: painting, printmaking and sculpture and time-based media.
+We are committed to excellence in three interrelated areas: painting, printmaking and sculpture.
 These media are seen as broad, overlapping areas of experience, each containing many approaches and procedures.
 Specialization, individual tutorial guidance and studio access also allow depth study.
 Final year work consists of individualized studio programs determined with your advisors.

 All instructors are artists, active in their field.
 Our Visiting Artist program gives you the opportunity to meet other artists from across the country, and to hear them discuss their work.
 Field trips are made to exhibitions and workshops, including the annual trip to New York City and North Adams, Massachusetts.